 Learn more about some of our transfer formats:

-we not only practise transfer but we keep trying to examine it critically and assess it continually.
+We not only practise transfer but we keep trying to examine it critically and assess it continually.
 We also question the systematic conditions for successful scientific communication and the possibilities of integrating transfer elements into the research process.
 And we examine the extent to which in a transfer evaluation tools for impact analysis are possible and which are relevant and appropriate.

 How can we connect our transfer activities more strategically and coordinate them better according to conceptual viewpoints?
 Step by step and proceeding systematically, over an extended period of time we have gotten to the bottom of this question.
 This has resulted in a transfer concept that, since its adoption in mid-2017, provides the framework for knowledge transfer at the IfL.
 In conjunction with the other strategic concepts and the updating of the research programme of the Institute, the guidelines are constantly revised.
 Their overarching goal is the establishment at the Institute of transfer as a self-evident component of research, i.e. a kind of transfer culture and, moreover, to strengthen the ‘IfL brand’ in the perception of outsiders.
 We have taken a first step in this direction by categorically including the idea of transfer already in preliminary considerations of new research projects.
-Therefore, a transfer appointee supports scientists in developing early suitable strategies and formats for the sharing of research results with a wider public.
+Therefore, a knowledge transfer appointee supports scientists in developing early suitable strategies and formats for the sharing of research results with a wider public.